 - Try to repeat these exercises (long and short muscle holds) 3 times every day

-Stage 3 - Train your pelvic floor muscles for everyday activities
+Stage 3 – Training for everyday

-- In upright positions;
+- In upright positions

 Tips for Successful Rectal Prolapse Exercises